diagrams/diagrams-doc/doc/manual.rst

 appropriate 3D backends are still under construction (see `diagrams-povray`:repo: and `diagrams-opengl`_).
 Look for fuller (and more fully documented) support for 3D diagrams in an upcoming release!
+In the meantime, consult the `3D tutorial`_ for a more detailed feature preview.

 .. _`diagrams-opengl`: https://github.com/bergey/diagrams-opengl
+.. _`3D tutorial`: 3D.html

 Animation
 =========